tdresearchgroup/tdresearchgroup/README.md

 ### Repository of the Software Engineering Analytics Research Group (SEARch) led by Dr. Zadia Codabux (University of Saskatchewan, Canada).
-### The software and repositories are solely for research purposes.
+#### Note: The software and data are solely for research purposes.
 Therefore, credit appropriately.

-#### Recent Publications
+### Recent Publications

 **Zadia Codabux**, Melina Vidoni, Fatemeh Hendijani Fard “Technical Debt in the Peer-Review Documentation of R Packages: a rOpenSci Case Study,” Mining Software Repositories Conference (MSR), 2021